thestray/tw-portfolio/ProjectZSetup.md

 4. Tap **Apply** to set the testing servers and exit the application.

 ####Update LMTT
 To be able to use test *Music*, *Applications*, and *Contacts* you will need to push a LMTT update from the device.

+To do this:

 1. Tap the **Nuance Debug** application.
 2. Select **Debug options**.